OAI/OpenAPI-Specification/proposals/004_Overlays.md

 #### <a name="overlayDocument"></a>Overlay Document

 An overlay document contains a list of [Update Objects](#overlayUpdates) that are to be applied to the target document.
 Each [Update Object](#updateObject) has a `target` property and a `value` property.
-The `target` property is a [JMESPath](http://jmespath.org/specification.html) query that identifies what part of the target document is to be updated and the `value` property contains an object with the properties to be overlayed.
+The `target` property is a [JMESPath](http://jmespath.org/specification.html) query that identifies what part of the target document is to be updated and the `value` property contains an object with the properties to be overlaid.

 #### <a name="overlayObject"></a>Overlay Object